aimas/TuniErp-8.0/doc/setup/install.rst

 Demo
 ====

-To simply get a quick idea of Odoo, demo_ instances are available.
+To simply get a quick idea of TuniERP, demo_ instances are available.
 They are shared instances which only live for a few hours, and can be used to browse around and try things out with no commitment.